 Board of Trustees

-Cathy Zbanek, Vice President
+Cathy Zbanek, President

-Ramona Lowery has 24 years of public service experience and currently serves as commissioner of the City of Cleveland’s water pollution control (sewer) department.
+Ramona Lowery-Ferrell has over 25 years of public service experience and serves as the Director of Public Works for the City of Shaker Heights.
 She is a 1989 graduate of Shaker Heights High School.
 Ramona began her career at WPC in 1996 as the first woman and first Black engineer on staff.
-In 2017, Ramona received the “Cleveland Hometown Heroes, Poverty to Power” Black History award for her community leadership.
+In 2017, Ramona received the Unsung Hero Award from the NAACP in recognition of her mentorship of young engineers through NSBE Jr. (National Society of Black Engineer’s educational program).
 She holds a B.S. in civil engineering from Cleveland State University and a dual master’s of business administration and public administration from the University of Phoenix.
 Ramona is also an ACE Mentor Program board member.
-She and her husband are the parents of a Shaker graduate and a current Shaker student.
+She is the parent of a Shaker graduate and a current Shaker student.
 Ramona serves on the board’s Corporate Committee.

 Jennifer Lawry Adams